liv-firth/machine_learning/README.md

 For each class  . . .  precision = (# samples correclty classified as being part of the class) / (# samples correclty classified as being part of the class + # samples classified as being part of that class even though they are not part of that class)

 In other words precision = (TP)/(TP + FP)

+We may be able to average these across a data set, but I'm not certain yet.